ghoulmann/raspberry_pi_gifted/gifted.md

 languages.
 And so it goes with human computer interfaces, whether programming languages or command line interfaces.

-{draw:frame} With Microsoft's _cmd _shell, there is no alternative.
+With Microsoft's _cmd _shell, there is no alternative.
 However, in Raspbian (and every other Linux distro), there are different shell languages, or ways of communicating with the computer from the command line, each with different purposes